Lipschitz extensions to finitely many points: Introduction

 \begin{lemma}[\textrm{Claim 1 in \cite{mendel2017relation}}] Let \((X, d_X)\) and \((Y,d_Y)\) be two metric spaces.
 If \(m\geq 1 \) is an integer, then

 \end{lemma}

 By the use of Lemma \ref{Lem:Naor} and \cite[Theorem 1.10]{lee2005extending}, one can deduce that if \((X,d_X)\) is a metric space and \((E, \norm{\cdot}_{_E})\) is a Banach space, then

 for all integers \(m\geq 3\), where the notation \(A \lesssim B\) means \(A \leq C B\) for some universal constant \(C\in (0, +\infty)\).
 As a result, for sufficiently large integers \(m\geq 3\) the estimate in Theorem \ref{cor:main} is not optimal if we restrict the target spaces to the class of Banach spaces.
 In Section \ref{sec:sharpness}, we present an example that shows that for Banach space targets the estimate \eqref{main12} is sharp if \(m=1\).
+As a byproduct of the construction in Section \ref{sec:sharpness}, we obtain the lower bound